getgrav/grav-learn/pages/20/04.plugins/08.plugin-compatibility/doc.md

     - '2.0'
 [/codesh]

 Then release a new version of your plugin.
-Users who update the plugin will have the compatibility declaration, and the upgrade gate will allow them to proceed.
+Users who update the plugin will have the compatibility declaration, and the migration wizard (or GPM, on an already-migrated 2.0 site) will accept it without falling back to the skip-or-disable policy.

 ### Testing Checklist